denocommunity/best-deno/README.md

-# Awesome Deno
+# DenoHub

+> Curating the best Deno modules and resources.

 [Deno](https://github.com/denoland) is an open-source, cross-platform, secure JavaScript and TypeScript runtime for writing servers.

-> Curating the best Deno modules and resources.

 ## Modules

-Total modules: <strong>1100</strong> on Deno.land.
+Total modules: <strong>1124</strong> on Deno.land.

 ### Functional programming